 First, we bit into the perfectly hot chicken empanada.
 Filled with pulled chicken & cheese, we were so impressed with how even the crust was perfectly seasoned.
 It came with a side of homemade salsita verde & the most addictive chipotle aioli; gone in three seconds flat.

 Cue the drool.
 We made one of the best decision of our lives & decided to go with the special for the day called “The Kitchen Sink”.
-Filled with shredded beef, ham, homemade pickles, pickled jalapenos, avocado, smoky chipotle aioli, & perfectly snuggled in between two pieces of toasted bread; we instantly came to the conclusion that THIS was the best meal we’ve had in months.
+Filled with shredded beef, ham, homemade pickles, pickled jalapenos, avocado, smoky chipotle aioli, & perfectly snuggled in between two pieces of toasted artisan bread; we instantly came to the conclusion that THIS was the best meal we’ve had in months.
 This deli was just as delicious as Nina’s.

 My face after finishing.
 I made a point to go & thank the happy go lucky Juan for completing my Saturday. & if you want to check this cool guy out, head to his Instagram where you can also take a look at his rad clothing line called Chicago Native.
 (My boyfriend already purchased a hoodie.)
 Hey, I think one his beanies would look sick with my Lit tee from my own graphic t-shirt line…I sense a collaboration comin’ on! 😉

 Needing to rest after loads of flavor I just endured, it was time to chill in front of the iconic pink wall for a shameless photoshoot.
 Dressing casually is the only way to go.
 When you have that level of indulging, jeans are a must.
-I paired the rest of the look with a sweater cardi, some dainty jewelry, & velour kicks from Target.
+I paired the rest of the look with a sweater cardi, some dainty jewelry from jacobmercari.com.

 This is a Chicago eatery that you seriously cannot avoid.
 Open Tuesday-Saturday 8am-6pm, you must get your foodie lovin’ asses there.